-This Sample Pack features 45 recordings of some of Britain’s most recognizable and several rare bird species each of which has their unique musical voice.
+This Sample Pack features over 100 recordings of some of Britain’s most recognizable and several rare bird species each of which has their unique musical voice.
 Tipp regularly blogs about the specifics that accompany some of the British Library’s most interesting wildlife recordings which you can read here.

 In the meantime dig into this British Birds Sample Pack available here.